Edward-kwabena-Twumasi/Treck_Traffic/readme.md

 2.Navigate to folder root.
 3.Ensure all packages exist by running npm install from terminal pointing to project root 4.Do npm install
-5. Run npm start and and navigate to localhost:5000
+5. Run npm start and and navigate to localhost:5000 on your local computer

-###Visit http://141.136.42.232/ online to view hosted applications
-Program still under monitoring and new updates to views and backend will be release soon
+Developer contact:createdliving1000@gmail.com